idfly/yii2-components/readme/idfly-components-Controller.md

     \idfly\components\yii\web\Response idfly\components\Controller::_redirectBack(string $default)

-Вернуть пользователя назад, если параметр _redirect установлен в get-параметрах;
+Return the user back, if the _redirect parameter is set in Get-parameters;

-Если параметра _redirect нет, тогда будет использован роут $default из аргументов
+If there is no _redirect parameter, then the $default route from the arguments will be used.

-Если $default равен null, тогда будет исполльзован путь /[module]/[controller]/[index]
+If $ default is null, then the path will be used /[module]/[controller]/[index]

 * Visibility: **protected**

 #### Arguments
-* $default **string** - &lt;p&gt;путь по умолчанию для перенаправления пользователя&lt;/p&gt;
+* $default **string** - &lt;p&gt;default path for forwarding user&lt;/p&gt;